microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 - To test your changes, you will need to publish a new extension under a new Azure DevOps publisher account.
 Refer to the [documentation](https://docs.microsoft.com/en-us/azure/devops/extend/publish/overview?view=vsts) on publishing extensions.
 You can publish it to any test Azure DevOps organization that you are an admin of (As a Microsoft employee, you can create a new test organization from your Azure DevOps profile page).
 Currently this is the only way to test the extension.

-- Copy the file `vss-extension-dev.json.template` into `vss-extension-dev.json` file with the new publisher that you setup.
+- Update the 'vss-extension-dev.json' file with the new publisher that you setup.
 Also update the name and id fields.

 ```json
 {